Representative Grace Diaz

 For several years, every Nov.
 14, Representative Diaz has hosted the World Diabetes Day celebration at the State House to spread the word about how to take control of the disease.
 As the chairwoman of the Permanent Legislative Commission on Child Care, she has also hosted the State House’s Child Care Awareness Day annually for several years.

 The Guatemalan Center of New England honored Representative Diaz with the Quetzal Award in 2018 for her contributions to the Latino community throughout the state and her historic achievement as the first Dominican American woman elected to public office in the United States.

 Representative Diaz holds both bachelor and master’s degrees from Springfield College, which she earned in 2008 and 2010 respectively.
 A native of the Dominican Republic, she graduated from Los Angeles Custodios High School in 1977.

-Representative Diaz is also the first vice chairwoman of the Rhode Island Democratic State Committee, and is a member of the National Association of Latino Elected Officials (NALEO), Women in Government, National Hispanic State Legislators and the Rhode Island Black and Latino Caucus.
+Representative Diaz is also a member of the National Association of Latino Elected Officials (NALEO), Women in Government, National Hispanic State Legislators and the Rhode Island Black and Latino Caucus.

-Rep. Diaz has five children: Maria, Gisselle, Ruben, Felix and Cristian, and six grandchildren.
+Rep. Diaz has five children: Maria, Gisselle, Ruben, Felix and Cristian, and three grandchildren: Nehemiah, Kariana and Xavier.

 43 Adelaide Ave.